ryouzue/local-stream/README.md

 ## Stream Platform - Project
+I'm working on this based on personal interest, do not expect a lot.

-- This project is in beta so expect issues
+- This project is in beta as an unfinished product at the moment
 - There is no semantic versioning to keep track of the progress
-- I'm working on this based on personal interest
+- There is no naming conventions, I put it how "I" feel, should be
 <br>

 ## Future plans - 3 / 25 / 2025